Gov. Newsom Addresses Economic Concerns, Unveils $120 Million Jobs Plan

 Grants will be focused on strengthening industries and accelerating growth through capital and infrastructure investment, according to the governor’s statement.

-“Today is another critically important milestone in aligning strategic investments that further economic growth and job creation in every region of California,” stated Dee Dee Myers, senior adviser to Newsom and director of the governor’s Office of Business & Economic Development.
+“Today is another critically important milestone in aligning strategic investments that further economic growth and job creation in every region of California,” stated Dee Dee Myers, senior adviser to Newsom and director of the governor’s Office of Business and Economic Development.

 “This new economic framework will set the foundation for sustainable and inclusive growth, ensuring that the industries of today and tomorrow provide the good-paying jobs Californians deserve.”

-Newsom was joined by students and alumni of the program, in addition to local politicians and business leaders including Karen Warner, CEO of agricultural waste company Beam Circular.
+Newsom was joined by students and alumni of the program, in addition to local politicians and business leaders, including Karen Warner, CEO of agricultural waste company Beam Circular.

 Warner said the plan will benefit the state and its residents.